XylonFu/JsonlBatch/README.md

 from typing import Dict, Any
 from utils import retry_with_backoff

-# No special resources needed, so startup/shutdown are simple.
+# No special resources are needed for this simple task.
 async def on_startup() -> Dict[str, Any]:
     return {}